HollowMan6/02239-Data-Security/Report-access-control.md

 - We set ACL requirements according to the given assignment description on the given users, and then model the AC mechanism using the client.

-- ACL is stored in a separate environment from the application, precisely in a PostreSQL database.
+- ACL is stored in a separate environment from the application, precisely in a PostgreSQL database.

-- We include the modifications to the ACL so that they will include the changes of the new company structure.
+- We include the modifications to the ACL so that they will include the changes to the new company structure.

-- Addition of `ClientACL.java` to simulate and validate the test cases in such a way that it tests the ACL functionalities and implements all the table changes for B,G, H and I.
+- Addition of `ClientACL.java` to simulate and validate the test cases in such a way that it tests the ACL functionalities and implements all the table changes for B, G, H and I.

 ### Role-Based evaluation